gtag('config', 'AW-16963987033');

 Young woman with purple hair taking an instant photo

-Your Kid Can Regulate Big Feelings with Art Therapy
+Regulate Big Feelings with Art Therapy

-What if they were able to…
+What if you were able to…

 Who can benefit from art therapy?